Why Your Vacuum Is Smoking or Smells Like Burning

 Regular Maintenance

-Regular maintenance prevents issues like clogging and overheating.
-Check parts like the brush roll, belt, and filter regularly.
-Narwal vacuums simplify maintenance with self-cleaning features and smart sensors that reduce the need for manual upkeep.
+Narwal vacuums simplify maintenance with self-cleaning features and smart sensors that reduce manual upkeep.

 Keep Airflow Clear